Al-Shabaab (militant group): Ideology

-Size and structure
+Size and governance

-In 2017, observers estimated that al-Shabaab comprised between 7,000 and 9,000 fighters.
-In 2018, the Council on Foreign Relations and United States military revised this figure downwards, estimating 3,000 to 6,000 and 4,000 to 6,000 respectively.
-Reflecting an apparent al-Shabaab resurgence, the United States Africa Command estimated 5,000 to 10,000 fighters two years later, in 2020.
-Most recently, an expert report submitted to the United Nations Security Council in early February 2022 estimated that al-Shabaab's fighting force had grown to between 7,000 and 12,000 fighters.
+In 2017, observers estimated that Al-Shabaab comprised between 7,000 and 9,000 fighters.
+In 2018, the Council on Foreign Relations and United States military revised this figure downwards, estimating 3,000 to 6,000 and 4,000 to 6,000, respectively.
+Reflecting an apparent Al-Shabaab resurgence, the United States Africa Command estimated 5,000 to 10,000 fighters two years later, in 2020.
+Most recently, an expert report submitted to the United Nations Security Council in early February 2022 estimated that Al-Shabaab's fighting force had grown to between 7,000 and 12,000 fighters.
 In late 2022, President of Somalia Hassan Sheikh Mohamud stated the faction had around 15,000 to 18,000 fighters.

-The group is led by an executive tanfid council of 7 to 14 members - a configuration also seen in equivalent organisations such as al-Qaeda, supported by a consultative shura.
+The group is led by an executive tanfid council of 7 to 14 members—a configuration also seen in equivalent organisations such as al-Qaeda—supported by a consultative shura.
 It operates several internal departments known as makhtab, including Jabhat (military), Sanaaca (explosives), Da'wa (preaching), Zakat (taxation), Wilayah (local administration), Garsoor (Islamic courts), Amniyat (intelligence agency) and Jaysh al-Hisbah (police force).
-The organization appoints governors (waali) of which there are ten, and who oversee all civil services in Shabaab-controlled areas, including welfare and roads.
+The organization appoints governors (waali), of whom there are ten, who oversee all civil services in Al-Shabaab-controlled areas, including welfare and roads.